Muriel Sarkany

-Muriel Sarkany (born August 5, 1974) is a Belgian professional rock climber.
-She is known for winning five Climbing World Cups.
-She also climbs outdoors, and is considered the fourth-ever female climber in history to climb a -graded route (PuntX, Gorges du Loup, FRA).
+Muriel Sarkany (born August 5, 1974) is a Belgian professional rock climber who specialized in competition lead climbing where she is known for winning five Climbing World Cups.
+She also specialized in outdoor sport climbing and is considered the fourth-ever female climber in history to redpoint a -graded route, which was PuntX, in Gorges du Loup, in FRA.

 Climbing career

 Competition climbing

-Sarkany started climbing at the age of 17 and at the of 18 started participating in international lead climbing competitions.
+Sarkany started climbing at the age of 17 and at the age of 18 started participating in international lead climbing competitions.
 She became Youth World Champion in Basel in 1992.

 She won the silver medal three times for lead climbing at the World Championships (1997, 1999, and 2001), and the gold medal in 2003.

 Sarkany was the 1998 European Lead Champion and won the bronze medal at the 2002 European Lead Championships.

 After a break from competition climbing in 2005 and 2006, she returned in 2007 to win the silver medal at the World Championships in Avilles, and the bronze medal at the World Cup that year.

 She won the Lead Climbing World Cup 5 times in 1997, 1999, 2001, 2002, and 2003.

 She retired in 2010, and as of 2022, still holds the record for the most Lead World Cup gold medals (male or female).